BrunoBalbuena93/react_babySteps/notes.md

 The function `createSlice()` is a way to declare a _small piece_ of the general redux state, it should have a name, initial state value and a group of reducers to handle the state given.
 The actions are accessed as `.actions` of the slice; these are the ones that should be called with `useDispatch` within the components

+### Deploying

+A few things to do _before_ building the app:

+- Test Code

+- Optimize Code